Energy Risk Modelling

 determinants of volatility, correlation and risk in energy markets will

-return characteristics of energy spot futures markets.
+characteristics of energy spot futures markets.

-data addin from Montel
+addin from Montel

-Cases from European spot and futures markets
+Cases from European energy futures and spot markets

 (Nordic, German, UK, and more)